contensis/contensis.github.io/docs-src/entries/create-an-entry.md

 > The minor version will increment upon each save.
 Take a look at our [entry versioning](/entries/entry-versioning.md) article for a better understanding on how entries are versioned.

 7. When you are ready to publish the entry press the **Publish** button.

-> **Note:** The number of fields that need populating will vary between content types, depending on how they have been created.
-Some fields may be marked as required whilst other fields may expect the content captured to be in a particular format.